CreatCodeBuild/hyper2web/README.md

 pip install h2
 pip install curio
 ```
+I will make it available on pip once I have the first release.

 This project is at its very early stage.
 I still need to learn a lot about h2, curio, HTTP and Web.
 [h2 Github](https://github.com/python-hyper/hyper-h2) [doc](https://python-hyper.org/h2/en/stable/)